roma-patel/notebook/text/posts/book-list.md

 ---

-what these were meant to be, were few-word summaries -- picked-apart, illuminating phrases of the main takeaways of the book in question.
+what these were meant to be were few-word summaries -- picked-apart, illuminating phrases of the main takeaways of the book in question.

-but fewer words are hard to come by, and although this means that I do not, by Hemingway's standards, know what every writer should know, I think the ones below nicely put together the amount of information I would need to recollect and re-encounter what reading these made me feel.
+but fewer words are hard to come by, and this may mean that I do not, by Hemingway's standards, know what every writer should know, but I think the ones below nicely put together the amount of information I would need to recollect and re-encounter what reading these made me feel.

 ---